-Applied Materials, Inc. ranks slightly below the peer group median, with stability as the least supportive dimension.
-That creates a tension: current price behavior looks stronger than the structural profile would suggest.
+Applied Materials, Inc. ranks near the peer group median, with stability as the least supportive dimension.
+Price action is modestly ahead of the structural profile — a mild divergence, not yet a decisive signal.

 Peer-relative scores, weakest to strongest

-Applied Materials supplies equipment and services for semiconductor manufacturing, focusing on advanced process technologies.
+Applied Materials supplies equipment and services for semiconductor manufacturing, enabling chip production for advanced electronics.

 Break down AMAT's position across all dimensions with the full interactive tool.